 Tourists are easily targeted because they're easily identifiable, and it’s known there's ransom money behind business travelers.
 See Hostage/Ransom at Survival Options-Hostage Taking.

 Carry a family photo to help gain a kidnapper’s sympathy.
-Beware of unattended bags, and accept no unexpected deliveries at your hotel.
+Beware of unattended bags, and accept no unexpected deliveries at your hotel - do NOT open your door.
 Keep quiet about your travel plans.

 Hotel burglaries and street crime, not terrorism, remain by far the main threat to travel security abroad today.
 To help plan your trip, contact SOS Assistance Inc at InternationalSOS.com and WorldCue Traveler at ijet.com.
 For a fee, both offer important information on foreign locations before and during your trip.